 However, the current situations of these attempts seem to imply that concepts and ideas of ELSI/RRI may not be so successfully promoting and establishing activities which are to be integrated in R&D and innovation in such a way as to produce synergetic effect.
-As the situation currently stands, R&D tends to take place first, which is then followed by the consideration of issues related to social implementation such as ethics, legal issues, responsibility and human wellbeing.
-Indeed, we still need to consider reflexively how ethics, responsibility and "co-creation" by various stakeholders are understood and disseminated in Japanese society.
-With the understanding of dynamic nature of "comprehensive knowledge" and the necessity of accumulation of practical experiences, creation and application of such knowledge are being strongly desired at present.
+A situation is evident in which R&D and the social implementation of results tend to take place first, and the discovery of points at issue and the raising of questions related to, e.g., ethics, legal issues, responsibility and human wellbeing occur afterward.
+In order to overcome this, we must consider reflexively how ethics, responsibility, and "co-creation" by various stakeholders are understood and disseminated in Japanese society, and deepen our understanding of the dynamic nature of "comprehensive knowledge" and the necessity of accumulating practical experiences while working toward the creation and application of such knowledge.

-■ Focus on Humans: Consideration from the Perspectives of Human Nature and Interaction between People and Society
+Focus on Humans: Consideration from the Perspectives of Human Nature and Interaction between People and Society

 Development of S&T related to human subjects is more prominent than ever and has the potential to change various aspects of people and society, including one's self-understanding and decisionmaking, human autonomy, interpersonal relations and group relations.
-Advances in S&T are expected to contribute to improvement of people's lives and societies, but in order for this to be realized. harmonious relationship should be maintained between S&T individuals/organizations that make decisions according to various needs and desire and act based on those decisions, as well as the societies in which they exist.
+Advances in S&T are expected to contribute to improvement of people's lives and societies, but in order for this to be realized. а harmonious relationship should be maintained between S&T and individuals/organizations that make decisions according to various needs and desire and act based on those decisions, as well as the societies in which they exist.
 Although S&T has the ability to make life more pleasant and convenient, if it relieves one's desire too naively, this may destabilize sustainability of society.
 In addition, S&T has the power to control human behavior (regardless of its intention).
 As excessive control could cause, for example, ethical problem of justification and legal problem of fairness, it may even jeopardize people's very wellbeing by threatening individuals' autonomy or resulting in backlash or despair.
 Emerging sciences and technologies in particular are characteristic not only for their distinctively rapid pace of progress and immense impacts on people and societies, but also for norms and ethics associated with them being not necessarily given and change dynamically, and thus attention should be paid to such aspects.